petermchale/trfermikit/README.md

 ## Impact

 We designed `trfermikit` to pick up SVs that `manta` missed.
-We then assessed the performance of `trfermikit` and `manta`, in both cases relative to a long-read benchmark callset.
+We then assessed the performance of `trfermikit` and `manta`, in both cases relative to a long-read benchmark callset, on a set of tandem repeats.
 The [results](evaluate-calls/evaluate.ipynb) show that `trfermikit` is more sensitive than `manta`.

 ## How does it work?